0808 280 8098 | 0121 630 2115 info@training4employment.co.uk

 References

 If you have a lot of room to spare, you can put personal references on the CV.
-But usually, it will be enough to say “References can be provided upon request”.
+But usually, it will be enough to say “References can be provided upon request.”
 Know in advance who you want talking for you.
 Former managers or mentors are great, but make sure they are on your side before you use them.
-A current employer, scared of losing you, may give out a negative reference.
+A current employer, worried about losing you, may give out a negative reference.

 These are the basics.
 The main thing to remember is brevity.
-Long winded CVs are a nightmare for employers presented with thousands of applicants.
+Long-winded CVs are a nightmare for employers presented with thousands of applicants.
 Focus on getting your point across as quickly as possible.
-When reading, think “Can I get this point across quicker?”.
-Keep it tight and tick all the right boxes, and with a bit of luck, you’ll start getting some call backs.
+When reading, think, “Can I get this point across quicker?”
+Keep it tight, cover all the essential CV building blocks, and if you have relevant security courses or certifications, include those to stand out further.
+With a bit of luck, you’ll start getting some callbacks.